2023

 Please note a deposit will be required to guarantee a place on the course.
 Due to high demand, applications may not be considered if the course has reached its maximum class size and will be placed on a waiting list.
 Please see deposit terms and conditions for more details.

-The analysis of ’Big Data' may provide the key to unlocking the cause and development of various diseases, such as cancer.
-It also, offers the prospect of developing new drugs and therapies to prevent and treat conditions and diseases.
+A data science and AI approach, combining statistics and computer science may provide the key to unlocking the cause/development of various diseases, offering the prospect of developing new drugs and therapies to prevent and treat conditions.

-- You'll be involved with our Patrick G Johnston Centre for Cancer Research and Welcome Wolfson Institute for Experimental Medicine, who work with partners around the world in developing treatments and pioneering advances in patient care.
-Both Centres have an international reputation for successful dissemination and application of cutting edge research , knowledge transfer and the commercialisation of research ideas and innovations.
+You will be involved with the Patrick G Johnston Centre for Cancer Research, Welcome Wolfson Institute for Experimental Medicine and the Centre for Public Health, who work with partners around the world in developing treatments and pioneering advances in patient care.
+All Centres have an international reputation for successful dissemination and application of cutting edge research , knowledge transfer and the commercialisation of research ideas and innovations.

 NEXT